ARM-software/abi-aa/aapcs64/aapcs64.rst

 Parameter Passing Rules
 ^^^^^^^^^^^^^^^^^^^^^^^

-Parameter passing is defined as a two-level conceptual model
+Parameter passing is defined as a two-level conceptual model:

-- A mapping from the type of a source language argument onto a machine type
+- A mapping from the type of a source language argument onto a machine type.

-- The marshaling of machine types to produce the final parameter list
+- The marshaling of machine types to produce the final parameter list.

 The mapping from a source language type onto a machine type is specific for each language and is described separately (the C and C++ language bindings are described in `Arm C AND C++ Language Mappings`_).
 The result is an ordered list of arguments that are to be passed to the subroutine.